-1.6 EXPLORATION PROGRAMS
+1.6 UNIGOLD EXPLORATION PROGRAMS TO DATE

-Unigold commenced exploration in 2002 and the current exploration database for the concession includes:
+Unigold commenced exploration in 2002 and the current exploration database for the Neita Concession includes:

 - 33,000 soil samples.

 - 687 line km of MAG survey.

 - 196 line km of ground based Induced Polarity (IP) surveys.

-- 9,000 rock samples.
+- 10,100 rock samples.

-- 29,000 m of surface trenching.
+- 31,600 m of surface trenching.

-- 409 diamond drill holes (91,995 m).
+- 448 diamond drill holes (103,389 m).

-The soil geochemistry survey highlighted more than twenty prospective gold targets requiring follow-up.
-The geophysical surveys, particularly IP, have identified additional targets within the limits for the concession.
+The soil geochemistry survey identified upwards of twenty prospective gold and copper-gold targets within the Concession.
+The geophysical surveys, particularly IP, have identified additional targets within the limits of the Concession.

 Most of the rock sampling, trenching and early drilling focused on expanding the Candelones Main deposit.
-More recently, Unigold has focused its exploration on the Candelones Extension deposit, located 2 km east of the original Candelones discovery.
-This led to the discovery of the Candelones Connector deposit and, collectively, these three discoveries represent the Candelones Project.
+From 2012 through 2014, exploration focused on the Candelones Extension and Candelones Connector deposits, 1 to 2 km east of the original Candelones Main discovery.
+These three deposits, collectively, comprise the Candelones Project.